sergiofgonzalez/nodejs-in-action/chapter19-aws/06-aws-security-iam-sg-vpcs/README.md

 As a result, as basic security measures you should:
 + Enable MFA for your *root* user.
-+ Do not use your *root* user for regular AWS tasks, and use a regular user with appropriate permissions instead.
++ Do not use your *root* user for day-to-day AWS tasks, and use a regular user with appropriate permissions instead.
 + Enable MFA for your *regular* (non-root) users.
 + Tailor the permissions for your *regular* users following the *Principle of Least Privilege*.
 + Tailor the permissions of your generated access/secret keys, so that if they get stolen the damages can be contained.